 The Lucozade Energy line, like most energy drinks, contains a stimulant for an elevating and energy-boosting effect.
 Apart from the higher concentration of carbohydrates (glucose syrup), these drinks contain caffeine as well.

-Lucozade Sport line, on the other hand, is advertised as isotonic, meaning that its composition of dissolved particles resembles that of the bodily fluids, making it highly absorbent.
+Lucozade Sport line, on the other hand, is advertised as isotonic, meaning that its composition of dissolved particles resembles that of bodily fluids, making it highly absorbent.

 Isotonic sports drinks like Lucozade are recommended before, during and after exercise also because of the added combination of vitamins, minerals and electrolytes (Niacin (B3), Pantothenic Acid (B5), B6, B12, sodium) for optimal hydration and recharging.